frederic-perez/AmE-dictionary/data/dictionary.md

 __dog-ear__
 __dog-eared__ _adj_ __1__ Having dog-ears. __2__ Shabby or worn.
 __dog-eat-dog__ _adj_ _idiom_ :three: A very competitive situation in which people will do anything to survive and be successful, even if it harms other people. _It is not dog-eat-dog here._
+__dog-tired__ _adj_ Drained of energy or effectiveness; extremely tired; completely exhausted. _Syn_ fagged, fatigued, played out, washed-out, worn out, spent _I can see myself now, worn out and dog-tired after the long day, lying on the mats of the palace veranda._
 __dogged__ _adj_ :two: Obstinately determined; wilful or tenacious. _Dogged persistence._
 __doggedly__ :two::hammer:
 __doghouse__ _n_ :three::hammer: (In the UK use "kennel") _Russia will stay stuck in track and field's doghouse._